top of page

 The panel will delve into the diverse industrial applications of green hydrogen, examining its role in decarbonising hard-to-abate sectors such as heavy-duty transport, the steel and cement industries, and the production of ammonia and fertilisers.
 It will address the practical challenges of integrating green hydrogen into existing industrial processes and infrastructure, exploring the technological, economic, and logistical hurdles.

 The session will offer a balanced perspective on the opportunities and barriers associated with green hydrogen, highlighting the necessary steps for moving towards a hydrogen-based economy.
-This will include policy support for early deployment and the use of ETS revenues to further decarbonise.
+This will include policy support for early deployment and the use of ETS revenues to decarbonise further.
 Participants will gain a comprehensive understanding of the current state and future potential of green hydrogen, along with insights into the actions needed to drive the energy transition.
 The session will also touch upon the importance of standardisation to support deployment.

 Asset 1_4x.png